 - Demonstration of significant leadership in school (in and out of the classroom) or in their community

 - A deep interest in service to society

 No additional application is necessary.

 - Clark Scholars will be required to enroll in two classes their freshman year; Introduction to Business in the fall, and Leading Social Change in the spring.
 Students are encouraged to take future classes in the areas of business, entrepreneurship, or other management-related topics that will be coordinated through their faculty mentor.

 - Scholars must maintain a 3.2 cumulative grade point average and otherwise maintain satisfactory academic progress, remain enrolled in an undergraduate engineering program at Hopkins, and meet the annual financial aid application deadlines.

-- Scholars must remain active participants in Clark Scholar programming throughout their undergraduate experience.
+- Scholars must remain active participants in Clark Scholars programming throughout their undergraduate experience.